PLEASE READ THE INFORMATION ABOUT OUR SERVICE BEFORE APPLYING >>>>>>>>>>>>>

 How much are the sessions?

-We operate a sliding fee scale for our daytime appointments:
+We operate a sliding fee scale for our daytime appointments.
+You will need to provide proof of circumstances for our £5- £20 concession rates.

 • £5 per session if you are not working, sick or a carer and claiming a means-tested